Polycystic Ovarian Disease Treatment in Delhi

 The excess production of androgen results in acne and hirsutism because of the high levels present in the body.

 The PCOS Treatment is often determined based on the causes, type of PCOS, patient age, etc.

 Types of Polycystic ovary syndrome (PCOS)

 The doctor for PCOS Treatment will conduct the necessary tests to understand which type of PCOS a woman has and recommend the right kind of therapy based on the results.
 There are four types of polycystic ovary syndrome; they are as follows.

 - Hidden COS

-The Polycystic Ovaries Treatment in Delhi helps manage the individual concerns a person may have, such as obesity, acne, hirsutism, infertility, etc. The doctor may suggest anyone or combine the treatment options mentioned below.
+In Our Center at Dr. Monga Clinic Delhi provides Treatment for PCOD PCOS that helps manage the individual concerns a person may have, such as obesity, acne, hirsutism, infertility, etc. The doctor may suggest anyone or combine the treatment options mentioned below.

 The lifestyle of a person does play an essential role in their overall health.
 The doctor may recommend lifestyle changes like a change in diet and the recommended exercises based on your weight.
 If you are too thin, the doctor may put you on certain supplements along with a rich but not risky diet.
 Other lifestyle changes may include quitting smoking or drinking, reducing stress levels, etc.

 The medicines that the specialist prescribes will help to regulate your menstrual cycle.
 The doctor may prescribe or recommend

 Birth control pills